Recent Legal Update

 Conclusion

 In North Carolina, a parent’s home can sometimes be sold without opening a full probate estate because real property generally passes to heirs at death, subject to debts and estate expenses.
-But if the home must be sold to pay debts, if there are multiple heirs, or if the sale is happening within the first two years after death and creditor/title risk is a concern, opening an estate with the Clerk of Superior Court and appointing an administrator is often the most reliable way to transfer marketable title.
-The next step is to confirm the heirs and decide whether to file to qualify an administrator with the Clerk.
+But if the home must be sold to pay debts, if there are multiple heirs, or if the sale is happening within the first two years after death, N.C.
+Gen. Stat. § 28A-17-12 can make estate administration and personal-representative involvement important for marketable title.
+The next step is to confirm the heirs, identify any debts or liens, and decide whether to file to qualify an administrator with the Clerk.

 Talk to a Probate Attorney